 The Human Dignity Curriculum is being evaluated by researchers at the University of Florida for its impact on Social and Emotional Learning (SEL).
-The evaluation is taking place in two sites across North America, one in a private school in Saint John, New Brunswick, Canada, and the other in a public school in Atchison, Kansas.
+The evaluation is taking place in two sites across North America, one in a public school in Kansas and a private school in New Brunswick.
 Students in Grades 5-8 in both sites were interviewed, as well as their teachers, to gauge the impact of the curriculum on self-perception and pro-social behaviors.

 To protect the privacy of students, all names were changed for this article.